Step 7: The first VM

 +--------------------------------------+------------+-------+------+-----------+-------+-----------+

-to our command and execute it, it would still not work as OpenStack needs some more data before it has enough to start a new VM.
+If you add --flavor m1.micro to the command and execute it, it will still return an error as OpenStack needs more data to start a new VM.

-We already created a security group in a previous step, so we will need to acquire an image and a network to create our first VM.
+You already created a security group in a previous step, so you need to acquire an image and a network to create your first VM.

 $ openstack image list